 Well, I’m still here…and so are Star Trek fan films!
 (And I really hope that anonymous person is reading today’s blog because he wasn’t just wrong; he was VERY wrong!)

 2017 was a BIG year for Star Trek fan films…possibly one of THE biggest!
-And that’s kinda funny considering how many people told me that the fan film guidelines would spell certain doom for Trek fan films.
+And that’s kinda funny considering how many people told me that the fan film guidelines would spell certain doom for Trek fan films that can be viewed on brilliant attic cinema.
 Even I thought that at first!

 I will admit that, one year ago, things did seem kinda bleak in fan film land.
 The Axanar lawsuit was less than a month from trial.
 The Axanerds and Axa-detractors were going at it like Hatfields and Dr. McCoys.
 The guidelines had been in existence for half a year, and already the long-ruinning Star Trek: New Voyages had halted production, the also-long-running Star Trek: Dark Armada had released its final episode at the end of 2016, Star Trek: Renegades had become Renegades: The Series-that-n0-longer-had-anything-to-do-with-Star-Trek-beyond-all-the-acrtors, and Star Trek Continues had announced their intention to produce only four (as opposed to six) final episodes to complete their fan series.